AuthorizeNet/sdk-python/README.md

 ## Requirements
 * For Python 2, Python 2.7 or greater
-* For Python 3, Pythoon 3.4 or later
+* For Python 3, Python 3.4 or later
 * OpenSSL 1.0.2 or greater
 * An Authorize.Net account (see _Registration & Configuration_ section below)